Issue Brief // Personal Liberty

 Georgia Cannabis Freedom and Integrity Act

-Comprehensive adult-use cannabis reform bill that would create a legal, regulated, and taxed cannabis market in Georgia—moving the state away from prohibition and into evidence-based policy.
+Comprehensive adult-use cannabis reform bill that would create a legal, regulated, and taxed cannabis market in Georgia.

 Checking Georgia Legislature status...